AnalyticsApps/WeatherSimulator/README.md

 The tool predicts the weather data like Temperature, Cloud Cover, Dew Point, Humidity, Pressure, Wind Speed, Summary for a given location.

 High level flow:-

 1) Get the location details from User.

 2) Based on location, get the Lat/Long coordinates using the configuration file LatLongCity.list.json.

 3) Get the elevation of a location using Elevation API (https://elevation-api.io/)

-3) Get the current weather data using Dark Sky API (https://darksky.net/dev) for that location.
+4) Get the current weather data using Dark Sky API (https://darksky.net/dev) for that location.

-4) Get the weather data for last N days for that location using Dark Sky API.
+5) Get the weather data for last N days for that location using Dark Sky API.

-5) Get the last year weather data (Historical data) for that location.
+6) Get the last year weather data (Historical data) for that location using Dark Sky API.
 This includes ( LAST_YEAR_N_PREVIOUS_DAYS + LAST_YEAR_CURRENT_DATE + LAST_YEAR_N_SUBSEQUENT_DAYS ) weather data.

-6) Last N days weather data is used to predict the features - Temperature, Cloud Cover, Dew Point, Humidity, Pressure, Wind Speed.
+7) Last N days weather data is used to predict the features - Temperature, Cloud Cover, Dew Point, Humidity, Pressure, Wind Speed.

 Predicted value of a feature = Mean of a feature for last N days + Random number within ( 0 to Standard Deviation of that feature)

-7) Last year weather data is used to predict the Summary Feature.
+8) Last year weather data is used to predict the Summary Feature.
 Values of Summary Feature can be Sunny, Snow, Rain, Cloudy, Partly Cloudy, Clear etc.

 Prediction of Summary Feature = Euclidean distance between predicted Weather data and last year weather data and get the summary that have minimum distance

 ## Technology Stack
 * Java 8